antreashp/dl4nlp/README.md

 The finetuning script contains one single finetuning depending on which model you load in from the pretrained models.

 note:
-Make sure that both the MuTual and the SWAG dataset are downloaded and present as csv fiels in the right folder.
+Make sure that both the MuTual and the SWAG datasets are downloaded and present as csv fiels in the right folder.